English/Humanities

 This course is for students who wish to continue improving their writing skills.
 They are given the opportunity to read and write about various topics in Humanities, Social Science, Business, Economics, and Science.
 Using a variety of materials including advertisements, films, television, imaginative and scientific literature, art, newspapers, and journal articles students analyze, investigate, interpret, and formulate ideas through their own writing.
 Additionally, students further familiarize themselves with the library and research techniques.

-Prerequisites: Expository Writing (ENGL 101) or Oral and Written Expression (ENGL 102) or permission of the instructor
+Prerequisites: Composition and the Spoken Word (ENGL 101) or permission of the instructor

 ENGL 202 CREATIVE NON-FICTION